 Battery C Rating Explained and Demystified

 Batteries are a bit of a mystery to people.
-They are not quite an electronic, so you dont have to program the time on them.
-However, they all have strange markingsĀ on them that battery manufactures expect you to understand.
-For instance, C Rating is found on most Li-PO battery packs.
-Typically it will look will something like 20C or 20C – 30C.
+They are not quite an electronic, so you don't have to program the time on them.
+However, they all have strange markings on them that battery manufacturers expect you to understand.
+For instance, the C Rating is found on most Li-PO battery packs.
+Typically it will look will something like 20C or 20C - 30C.
 So what does it mean?
 Watch the video below or read on for the explanation.

 C Rating Background

-To make this simple, the battery should provide 1C current for one hour.
-In our example above that would be 2000mAh or 2A of current for one hour.
-The same applies for a 0.5C rating.
-Again using the 2000mAh battery, it would deliver 1000mAh or 1A of current for two hours.
+To simplify, the battery should provide a 1C current for one hour.
+In our example above, that would be 2000mAh or 2A of current for one hour.
+The same applies to a 0.5C rating.
+Again using the 2000mAh battery would deliver 1000mAh or 1A of current for two hours.

 Battery C Rating Examples